Laplace-88/Go-Karting-Booking-System/README.md

 * As a user, I want to be able to choose my race time slot.
 * As a user, I want to be able to choose the number of racers.
 * As a user, I want to be able to make a booking on my chosen time slot.
+* As a user, I want to be able to make multiple bookings.
 * As a user, I want to be able to cancel my booking.